demostanis-worlds/discord-commander/README.md

         required: true
       }],
       optionList: [{
-        name: "--cheeze",
+        name: "--cheese",
-        description: "Adds some cheeze to your pizza."
+        description: "Adds some cheese to your pizza."
       }, {
         name: "--mushrooms",
         description: "Adds some mushrooms to your pizza.",